“It’s too cumbersome.”

 “It slows us down.”

-“That’s not the way we do things around here.”
+“That’s not how we do things around here.”

-These are only some of the reasons service businesses choose not to track time.
-It can be seen as an added administrative headache, and a way to choke the creativity and focus out of your team.
+These are just some of the reasons service businesses choose not to track time.
+If you’ve had any of the same thoughts, you probably see time tracking as an administrative headache, and a way to obstruct creativity and team focus.

-But the truth is that time tracking offers a myriad of benefits for your business.
-And if done correctly it doesn’t result in micromanaging or a stifling of creative thinking.
+But the truth is that time tracking offers many benefits.
+And if done correctly, it doesn’t result in micromanaging or the stifling of creative thinking.

-Any time tracking at all is better than none, but the system of time tracking you choose is important, as a cumbersome system will result in employees neglecting to use it – which is about as worthwhile as having no system at all.
+It can be hard knowing how to track employees time.
+The key to good time tracking is a good system, since an unwieldy one will result in employees neglecting to use it – which is about as worthwhile as having no system at all.

-We recommend a cloud-based time-tracking system, such as the one that’s part of WorkflowMax, as it enables your team to quickly enter time wherever they are, on any device.
-You can then use timesheet entries to calculate quotes, run reports, and create invoices without having any double entry.
+That’s why we recommend a cloud-based time tracker, such as the one that’s part of WorkflowMax.
+It lets your team quickly enter time wherever they are, on any device.
+You can then use your WorkflowMax timesheets to calculate quotes, run reports, and create invoices without having to do any double entry.

-Do you find your team often aren’t sure what they should be doing next?
-Or are taking things casually when there is a pressing deadline to meet?
+Do you find that members of your team aren't always sure of what they should be doing next?
+Or they’re working casually when there’s a pressing deadline to meet?

-It might not be that your employees are slacking off.
-They just could be lacking any sense of urgency around deadlines.
-Or perhaps they don’t see any of the other work past what’s on their desk at one particular moment.
+Your employees aren’t likely to be slacking off.
+They might just be lacking a sense of urgency around deadlines.
+Or perhaps they don’t have visibility beyond what’s on their desk at one particular moment.

-If they’re using time tracking software they’ll also be able to see all the jobs in the queue, so they’ll always have something to get on with.
+If they use time tracker software, they’ll also be able to see all the jobs in the queue, so they’ll always have something to get on with.

 2. Improve your quotes and estimates